Avaiga/taipy-getting-started-core/step_07/ReadMe.md

 # Execution modes

 Taipy has different ways to execute the code.
+Changing the execution mode can be useful to run multiple tasks in parallel.
 There are two different job execution modes:
 - _standalone_ mode: asynchronous.
-Jobs can be run in parallel depending on the graph of execution if _max_nb_of_workers_ > 1
+Jobs can be run in parallel depending on the graph of execution if _max_nb_of_workers_ > 1.
-- _development_ mode: synchronous
+- _development_ mode: synchronous.

 ```python
 # Normal function used by Taipy